vapoursynth/vapoursynth/doc/functions/freezeframes.rst

    original frame number 2, not frame number 2 after it was replaced with number 8 by the first range).

-   The frame ranges must not overlap and must be in ascending order.
+   The frame ranges must not overlap.